 - High counts: 2200 in the eastern Rainwater Basin 31 Mar 2001, 1450 at Crescent Lake NWR, Garden Co on 5 Apr 1994, 1000 at Valentine NWR, Cherry Co 29 Apr 2019, and 872 at North Platte NWR, Scotts Bluff Co on 14 Apr 1995.

-Summer: There is only one recent breeding record for the state, although it was once (before 1920) a “regular historic nester” in the Sandhills (Ducey 1988).
-This statement appears to be based on Oberholser and McAtee (1920), who “observed” Ring-necked Ducks at several Sandhills lakes in Jun 1915, a wetter year than usual, but provided no proof of breeding (Mollhoff 2022).
+Summer: This species was described as a “regular historic nester” prior to 1920 in the Sandhills (Ducey 1988); this statement appears to be based on Oberholser and McAtee (1920), who “observed” Ring-necked Ducks at several Sandhills lakes in Jun 1915, a wetter year than usual, but provided no proof of breeding (Mollhoff 2022).
 Reports from Crescent Lake NWR 1972 and 1978 described young “raised to flight stage” but without further details (Mollhoff 2022).
 Today, a breeding occurrence in Nebraska would be considered extra-limital; the nearest regular breeding is currently in far northeast South Dakota (Tallman et al 2002).
 Thus, surprisingly, the first modern Nebraska breeding record was of a hen and brood photographed on a wetland at NNF McKelvie, Cherry Co 16 Sep 2019 (Greg Wright, personal communication; photo).
 A possible brood was at the same location 27-30 Jul 2020, but photos were equivocal.